 Failure to provide either omega-6 or omega-3 fatty acids in the diet results in poor wound healing.

 Injury significantly increases the need for the amino acid arginine, which is essential for a variety of metabolic functions.
-In a clinical study published in a major medical journal, arginine supplementation significantly increased the amount of reparative collagen synthesized at the site of a "standard wound" (an incision 5cm long and 1mm in diameter, into which a catheter was inserted) made in healthy volunteers.
+In a clinical study published in a major medical journal, arginine supplementation significantly increased the amount of reparative collagen synthesized at the site of a "standard wound" (an incision 5cm long and 1mm in diameter) made in healthy volunteers.
 The same study found marked enhancement of the activity and efficacy of peripheral T-lymphocytes (white blood cells in the bloodstream) [Kirk et al. 1993].

 Other animal and human studies have demonstrated that arginine stimulates the cell-mediated immune response and protects against bacterial challenges [Gurbuz et al. 1998].
 Arginine's ability to improve wound healing and immune-system function is thought to be related to its stimulation of the release of growth hormone.
 Growth hormone plays a critical role in modulating the immune system and is essential for muscle growth and development.
 That growth hormone secretion diminishes progressively with advancing age is one of the primary reasons for the decline in immune-system function and muscular strength as we grow older.